In a word... Energy.

 Why Timber?

-It is clear that we aren’t meeting the IPCC goals as the end of 2020 draws near, and this fact paired with the rapidly increasing demand for construction paints an ugly picture.
+It is clear that we aren’t meeting the target for a 1.5°C global warming limit.
+This fact paired with the rapidly increasing demand for construction paints an ugly picture.
 Is there a way we can reverse the ongoing trend and create a more sustainable construction industry?

 Energy Use in Construction.